Reading at Widey Court

 Good comprehension draws from linguistic knowledge (in particular of vocabulary and grammar) and on knowledge of the world.
 Comprehension skills develop through pupils’ experience of high-quality discussion with the teacher, as well as from reading and discussing a range of stories, poems and non-fiction.

-All pupils are encouraged to read widely across both fiction and non-fiction to develop their knowledge of themselves and the world in which they live, to establish an appreciation and love of reading, and to gain knowledge across the curriculum.
+All pupils are encouraged to read widely across both fiction, non-fiction and poetry in order to develop their knowledge of themselves and the world in which they live, to establish an appreciation and love of reading, and to gain knowledge across the curriculum.

 Reading widely and often increases pupils’ vocabulary because they encounter words they would rarely hear or use in everyday speech.
 Reading also feeds pupils’ imagination and opens up a treasure-house of wonder and joy for curious young minds.